-Risk Title: Cost of Living Pr essures What is the risk?
+Risk Title: Cost of Living Pressures What is the risk?
 The risk is that the Council fails to plan and resource to respond to the significant increase in the cost of living as manymore residents require urgent support to meet their basic needs and to keep on top of their essential bills.
 The increase in residents requiring support will put pressure on Council services - particularly Housing, Revenues and Benefits as well as for some of our key partners such as Citizens Advice and Fusion Lifestyle.
 Additionally, as residents have less disposable income, we are likely to see an impact on businesses across the borough.
-What is causing the risk?
-There has been a marked increase in the cost of living, largely driven by an increase in energy bills (by 54% since April and a further predicted increase from October).
-Inflation is at a 40 year high and forecast to increase further in the coming months.
-This will lead to a reduction in the living standards of all residents within the Borough.
-What is the level of risk?
-Likelihood of risk (occurring 2 (Unlikely) What are we doing to reduce the risk?
+What is causing the risk? since April and a f further predicted the the coming mo e in the cost of living, largely driver increase from October).
+Inflation i nths.
+This will lead to a reduction ir s at a What is the level of risk?
+Likelihood of risk o occurring 2 (Unlikely) What are we doing to reduce the risk?
 We have taken steps to quickly progress payments through the Impact Financial 4 (Major) government Council Tax energy rebate scheme and launched a discretionary scheme for those 0 Service Quality 4 (Major) households not eligible for the main scheme 8 Reputation 4 (Major) Launched a Household Support Fund to provide emergency funding to households that are Legal / Regulatory 3 (Moderate) not able to meet their essential bills Health and Safety 3 (Moderate) Made one-off payments of £90 to all pensioners who are in receipt of Council Tax discount Morale / Staffing 4 (Major) Current Update (March 2023) As at the last Risk update to Audit and Governance Committee in September 2022, the Council had not agreed a plan for responding to the Cost of Living impacts and was still not clear on the level of support Councils would be expected to provide to residents (grants etc) therefore this risk was escalated to the Strategic Risk Register.
-A Cost of Living Action plan was agreed by Hub and Council later in 2022 which seen the Council deliver on: Continuing with weekly newspaper articles developed with partners such as Citizens Advice Extending the funding for Citizens Advice for a further two years Delivering on the provision of slow cookers and electric blankets for those residents that require additional support in reducing bills and staying warm Awarding funding to voluntary and community groups across the District that are supporting residents locally in respect of the cost of living and general winter wellbeing Holding weekly officer meetings to plan and adapt our response as required Reviewing the Council Tax reduction scheme to enable more people to access Council Tax sup While the issues facing communities in respect of the Cost of Living continue to be significant, the Council access a clear plan in place and is resourced to meet the current needs of residents.
-For this reason this ris de-escalated from the Strategic Risk Register and will be monitored at an operational level. ot clear on the level of support this risk was escalated to the and Council later in 2022 which has ers such as Citizens Advice for those residents that require a District that are supporting inter wellbeing as required ople to access Council Tax support nue to be significant, the Council sidents.
-For this reason this risk is
+A Cost of Living Action plan was agreed by Hub and Council later in 2022 which has seen the Council deliver on: Continuing with weekly newspaper articles developed with partners such as Citizens Advice Extending the funding for Citizens Advice for a further two years Delivering on the provision of slow cookers and electric blankets for those residents that require additional support in reducing bills and staying warm Awarding funding to voluntary and community groups across the District that are supporting residents locally in respect of the cost of living and general winter wellbeing Holding weekly officer meetings to plan and adapt our response as required Reviewing the Council Tax reduction scheme to enable more people to access Council Tax support While the issues facing communities in respect of the Cost of Living continue to be significant, the Council has a clear plan in place and is resourced to meet the current needs of residents.
+For this reason this risk is de-escalated from the Strategic Risk Register and will be monitored at an operational level.